particle-iot/docs/src/content/getting-started/device-os/firmware-libraries.md

 - You cannot set `#define` variables outside the project, such as using a `-D` in a Makefile.
 These external defines will need to be moved into header file instead.

 - You also cannot set an alternate search path in a library (equivalent to a `-I` in a Makefile).
-However, the `src` directory is added recursively, so any files within `src` will be found during compilation.
+The `src` directory is added recursively in the main application, but not in libraries.

 - It is not possible to include a pre-compiled binary library (`.a` or `.so`) within a Particle library.

+- The Arduino library.properties file does not include the required dependencies.
+If you are porting a library that depends on other libraries, you will need to add those manually to the Particle library.properties dependencies lines.

 - Beware of libraries that contain code for other non-Particle hardware platforms.
 This code can be picked up in the published library and, if large, can cause a timeout while attempting to compile the library, if not an error.